choupit0/HTB-Dyplesher/README.md

 index.php
 ```

-I let you imagine the rest, no spoilers here ;)
+I let you imagine the rest, no too many spoilers here ;)